18F/handbook/pages/updating-the-handbook/updating-the-handbook.md

   - Information that can easily go out of date and is already published somewhere else in a useful format.
 This includes:

-    - People's phone numbers, even if public information (such as their GSA work number).
+    - People's email addresses and phone numbers, even if public information (such as their GSA work number).
 Link to the public
       [GSA staff directory](http://www.gsa.gov/portal/staffDirectory/searchStaffDirectory)
-      or the access-controlled 18F contact spreadsheet instead of including phone numbers in the handbook
+      or the access-controlled 18F contact spreadsheet instead of including phone numbers in the Handbook
     - Information that is already well-covered on GSA InSite - link there instead of reproducing it
     - Specific TTS org chart info (such as lists of names of supervisors and